-I, , hereby apply f For late resignation from my teaching contract for the , hereby apply f urse the West Hancock Community School District for ex secure for ex pens a si pens ses incurred to locate and hire a suitable replacement. uitable replacement, I still am responsible for reimburges incurred in searching for a suitable replacement.
-T I also understand that if the District is unable to sing the West Hancock Community School District These expenses, as determined by the superintendent based OII C current costs, include the following items and amounts i . a.
-Up to two weeks of advertising in the Sunday Des Megister .
-Moines \$ b.
-Up to three days of salary and fixed charges for the affected building principal who is responsible for screening letters of intent and credentials. \$ c.
-Up to two days of salary and fixed charges for other administrators (other than the superintendent) who may be part of the interviewing team. s d.
-Up to two days of salary and fixed charges for teach who may be part of the interviewing team, up to a maximum of four teachers. s e.
-Postage and supply expenses. \$ TOTAL AMOUNT DUE TO THE DISTRICT \$ METI HOD O OF PAYMENT I ha ve attached a cashier's check or money order for the T otal Amount Due to the District. n owed sufficient salary by the District and hereby aut al Amount Due. horize payroll deduction(s) by the District for the Signature of Employee S ignature of Disinterested Party Date S Subr mitted to the Superintendent
+I, , hereby apply for late resignation from my teaching contract for the , hereby apply for late contract year.
+As such, I agree to reimburse the e West Hancock Community School District enses incurred to locate and hire a suitable replacement.
+I also u a suitable replacement, I still am responsible for reimbursing the enses incurred in searching for a suitable replacement.
+These ex spenses, as determined by the superintendent based o n current costs, include the following items and amounts: a .
+Up to two weeks of advertising in the Sunday Des Moines Register. \$ Ψ b .
+Up to three days of salary and fixed charges for the affected building principal who is responsible for screening letters of intent and credentials. \$ • c administrators (other than the superintendent) who may be part of the interviewing team. \$ 1 d who may be part of the interviewing team, up to a maximum of four teachers. ¢. maximum of four teachers. Φ e .
+Postage and supply expenses. \$ C .
+I ostage and suppry expenses. Ψ TOTAL AMOUNT DUE TO THE DISTRICT \$ METH OD OF PAYMENT .
+B d.
+Bl l 1 have attached a cashier's check or money order for the Total Ar nount Due to the District.
+T and according to the column by the District and banches such arises annell deduction(a) but he District for the am owed sufficient salary by the District and hereby authorize protal Amount Due. payron deduction(s) by the District for the 1 otal Alliount Duc.
+Signature of Employee Signatur e of Disinterested Party Date Su abmitted to the Superintendent